awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/edit-dataset.md

 ## Adding more images<a name="add-more-images-dataset"></a>

 You can add more images to your datasets by uploading images from your local computer\.
+To add more labeled images with the SDK, use the [UpdateDatasetEntries](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_UpdateDatasetEntries) operation\.

 **To add more images to your dataset \(console\)**